 It shall be unlawful:

-(a) To manufacture, distribute, or knowingly use any commercial feed that is adulterated or misbranded.
+(a) To manufacture or distribute any commercial feed that is adulterated or misbranded.

 (b) To adulterate or misbrand any commercial feed.

 (c) To distribute, use, remove, or dispose of commercial feed in violation of an embargo order, or condemnation and confiscation order provided for under this article.

 (d) To manufacture, distribute, or use any commercial feed containing a drug or drugs that cause or may cause residue of the drug or drugs in the edible tissues, milk, or eggs of the animals fed such feed in excess of the acceptable residue levels set by the commissioner by rules.